JJM429/12-Tasks-of-Hercules-text-game/README.md

 **How to run:**

-Run the game with the run.sh script.
+Clone the repo and run the game with the run.sh script.